After creating an eazyBI account, you need to import in the eazyBI database selected Jira project issues that you would like to analyze.

 If you have a long list of additional non-working days then you can copy the list and paste in the time dimension options for the different eazyBI account.

 Select the option "Import sample reports" to get a set of reports created by eazyBI and have a first look at your data in eazyBI.
+Learn more about Sample reports and how they are built.

 Jira Custom Fields